huggingface/diffusers/docs/source/en/optimization/memory.md

 ## Tiled VAE

 Tiled VAE processing also enables working with large images on limited VRAM (for example, generating 4k images on 8GB of VRAM) by splitting the image into overlapping tiles, decoding the tiles, and then blending the outputs together to compose the final image.
-You should also used tiled VAE with [`~ModelMixin.enable_xformers_memory_efficient_attention`] to further reduce memory use if you have PyTorch < 2.0 installed.
-Because PyTorch 2.0 has this attention natively.
+You should also used tiled VAE with [`~ModelMixin.enable_xformers_memory_efficient_attention`] to reduce memory use further if you have xFormers installed.

 To use tiled VAE processing, call [`~StableDiffusionPipeline.enable_vae_tiling`] on your pipeline before inference: